WilhelmusLab/ice-floe-tracker-pipeline/README.md

 ## Cylc to run the pipeline

-Cylc is used to encode the entire pipeline from start to finish.
-Cylc relies on the command line scripts to automate the pipeline.
-The `flow.cylc` file should be suitable for runs on HPC systems.
+Cylc is used to encode the entire pipeline from start to finish and relies on the command line scripts to automate the workflow.
+The `config/cylc_hpc/flow.cylc` file should be suitable for runs on HPC systems.
 To run Cylc locally, there are a few commands to run from a terminal in the root directory of this project:

 ```
-cylc install -n <workflow-name> ./config/cylc
+cylc install -n <workflow-name> ./config/cylc_local
 cylc graph <workflow-name> #install graphviz locally
 cylc play <workflow-name>
 cylc tui <workflow-name>